- Investor Relations

 The Heidelberg Children's Hospital is located in the heart of Heidelberg University Hospital.
-Due to the renovation this year, more than 200 children and young people now find a place.
-In addition, by the end of 2018, all child and adolescent medicine will be united under one roof, which means shorter routes and better treatment options.
+Thanks to the renovation this year, it now has space for more than 200 children and young people.
+In addition, by the end of 2018, all child and adolescent medicine will be united under one roof, meaning shorter routes and better treatment options.

 During their stay in the hospital, children and young people are cared for using the best medical means available.
 Alongside patient and treatment rooms, it provides a play and study area for patients as well as rooms for parents.
 This ensures that children, young people and their families are as comfortable as possible.
 Last but not least, the proximity to the university guarantees the latest findings in research and treatment.

 The German AIDS Service Organization (DAH) consists of about 130 organizations that deal exclusively with the issues of people living with HIV/AIDS.
 It represents the interests of those affected in the areas of society, politics and research.

 The DAH aims to educate as many people as possible about HIV/AIDS and other sexually transmitted infections, and thus to act preventively.
 The organization works closely with the Federal Center for Health Education and specifically addresses the groups of people who are particularly at risk in the hope of making HIV/AIDS increasingly rare in the future.

 In addition, the DAH supports self-help groups through education and training, information material, and numerous websites about AIDS.